 Read on to learn whether tea tree oil is safe for children and its possible uses and side effects.

 Tea Tree Oil For Children: Safety Aspects To Consider

-- Make sure the brand you are choosing is known for its Check the labels for ingredients, and prefer the ones made from organic sources.
+- Make sure the brand you are choosing is known for its non-toxic and gentle properties.
+Check the labels for ingredients, and prefer the ones made from organic sources.

 - The American College of Healthcare Sciences suggests diluting the oil when using it for children (3).
 For instance, you can blend three to five drops of tea tree oil with an ounce (30ml) of carrier oil such as jojoba, argan, almond, coconut, and avocado.

 - Perform a patch test before using it.
 Apply the oil on a tiny patch of skin to observe the skin’s response.
 If the child has any allergies or they are too sensitive, then it is better to avoid the oil.

 - As per a report by the University of Maryland, tea tree oil might cause detrimental health effects on oral use (4).

 If you decide to use tea tree oil after conforming to the safety considerations, then it is good to know about the likely uses and limitations of the oil.